-11. Appendix III Tasks to be undertaken by the TAF/TAP National Contact Point (NCP)
+Appendix III - Tasks to be undertaken by the TAF/TAP National Contact Point (NCP)

-- (1) Act as point of contact between ERA, and railway players (Infrastructure Managers, Railway Undertakings, Wagon Keepers, Station Managers, Ticket Vendors, Intermodal Operators, Rail Freight Customers and relevant associations) in the Member State in order to ensure that the railway players are engaged with TAF and TAP and are aware of general developments and decisions of the Steering Committee. - (2) Communicate the TAF TSI implementation and operation concerns and views of the railway players in the Member State to the TAF/TAP Steering Committee after analysis by the Implementation Cooperation Group. - (3) Liaise with the Member State Railway Interoperability and Safety Committee (RISC) member ensuring that the RISC member is briefed on national issues relating to TAF/TAP prior to each RISC meeting and ensuring that RISC decisions relating to TAF/TAP are communicated appropriately to affected railway players. - (4) The Member State ensures that all licensed Railway Undertakings and other railway players (Infrastructure Managers, Railway Undertakings, Wagon Keepers, Station Managers, Intermodal Operators, Rail Freight Customers and relevant associations) are contacted and provided with NCP details and advised to make contact with the NCP if contact is not already established. - (5) To the extent that railway players in the Member State are known, make them aware of their obligations under the TAF and TAP regulations and that they must comply with them (regarding TAF TSI implementation and operation). - (6) Liaise with the Member State to ensure that an entity is appointed to be responsible for populating the Central Reference Files Database with primary location codes.
-The identity of the appointed entity shall be reported to DG MOVE for appropriate distribution. - (7) Facilitate information sharing between the Member States' railway players (Infrastructure Managers, Railway Undertakings, Wagon Keepers, Station Managers, Ticket Vendors, Intermodal Operators, Rail Freight Customers and relevant associations) in the Member State.
+- (1) Act as point of contact between ERA, the Telematics Advisory Committee, and railway stakeholders and relevant associations in the Member State in order to ensure that the railway stakeholders are engaged with TAF and TAP and are aware of general developments and decisions of the Telematics Advisory Committee. - (2) Communicate the TAF and TAP TSI implementation and relevant operation concerns, views and issues of the railway stakeholders in the Member State to the ERA TAF and TAP Implementation Cooperation Group for analysis, and to be reported to the Telematics Advisory Committee via the co-chairs. - (3) Liaise with the Member State Railway Interoperability and Safety Committee (RISC) member ensuring that the RISC member is briefed on national issues relating to TAF and TAP prior to each RISC meeting and ensuring that RISC decisions relating to TAF and TAP are communicated appropriately to affected railway stakeholders. - (4) The Member State ensures that NCP details are made publicly available to all railway stakeholders and relevant associations. - (5) To the extent that railway stakeholders in the Member State are known, make them aware of their obligations under the TAF and TAP regulations and that they must comply with them. - (6) Work with the Member State to ensure that a National Allocation Entity is appointed.
+The NCP shall report the contact details of the appointed entity to ERA for appropriate distribution among railway stakeholders and relevant associations. - (7) Facilitate information sharing between the railway stakeholders and relevant associations in the Member State.